-People are important to us: we develop processes and tools to ensure the application of international human rights standards.
+People are important to us: we develop processes and tools to ensure the application of the highest international human rights standards.

 As foreseen by the company’s Sustainability Policy, and in the Guidelines on the Protection and Promotion of Human Rights, Eni is also committed to respecting the peculiar rights of indigenous peoples.